cutelabnyc/euro-devkit/README.md

 ```
 docker build . -t cutelabnyc/euro-devkit
 docker run --rm -it cutelabnyc/euro-devkit

-docker exec -it cutelabnyc/euro-devkit /bin/bash
+# inside the container...
+pio test && pio run
 ```

 ## Development 🍘

 Before working on the repo, checkout a new branch for euro-devkit with the eurorack module's name in the title.
-Open another branch for [cute-op](https://github.com/cutelabnyc/cute-op) too, just incase you end up accidentally writing a Laplace transform and want to refactor it.
+Open another branch for [cutesynth](https://github.com/cutelabnyc/cutesynth) too, just incase you end up accidentally writing a Laplace transform and want to refactor it.

 The environment for each module exists in `platform.ini`.
 You can upload code to the Nucleo using the following command